A Long History of Ugliness. A Short History of Awesomeness.

 Baseboarders® Are Recognized As The Very Best.

-The objective of developing the easy slip-on baseboard heater cover was to capture the attention of frustrated consumers that had little choice in finding a high quality solution that would getting rid of their ugly old baseboard heaters.
+The objective of developing the easy slip-on baseboard heater cover was to appeal to frustrated consumers that had little choice in finding a high quality solution that would getting rid of their ugly old baseboard heaters.
 Along the way our unique solution has been recognized by both heating professionals and design gurus.

 Baseboarders® made an appearance on Time Warner’s Ask This Old House.
 The TV show’s hosts briefly reviewed the dummy cover renovation solution and then concluded easy slip-on Baseboarders® were the “new and modern look” for baseboard heaters.
 The four minute product spotlight originally aired in January of 2010.